Jcw218/JcwDrafting-GigaVoron/Install Tutorial - BTT pi v1.2.md

       ./kiauh/kiauh.sh

-    - type 4 for no and remeber my choice
+    - type "4" for no and remeber my choice
-    - type 1 for install ENTER
+    - type "1" for install ENTER
-    - (OPTIONAL INSTALL) type 9 for obico ENTER
+    - (OPTIONAL INSTALL) type "9" for obico ENTER
     - (OPTIONAL CONFIG) run through the process of setting up your obico account and link it by using the code or the search function in the phone app
-    - type B for back ENTER
+    - type "B" for back ENTER
-    - type 2 for update ENTER
+    - type "2" for update ENTER
-    - type a Update all ENTER
+    - type "a" Update all ENTER
     - if prompted for anything type ENTER for the default option

   - Install Octopus Pro Adapter Bracket using the same 4 screws.